jasonpincin/eventuate/README.md

 ### event.hasConsumer

-Returns `true | false`, indicating whether or not the event has a consumer.
+Property containing value `true` or `false`, indicating whether or not the event has a consumer.
 This will also return true if there is an outstanding promise.

 ## testing